 1. Connect with people who DO understand losing someone to suicide.

 Why does this matter?
-Because much like you might have experienced reading this article, when we connect with others who understand, we feel a little less alone with the grief, and little less lost in it.
+Because much like you might have experienced reading this article, when we connect with others who understand, we feel a little less alone with the grief.
+We are a little less lost in it.

 There are also charities set up to help those who experiencing loss from suicide, such as “Facing the Future”, an initiative by the Samaritans and Cruse Bereavement Care .

-2. Accept that others who were also close to the person might not grieve the same way.
+2. Accept that others who were also close to the person might not grieve the same way as you.

 It can be hard if the very person you’d hope would understand, as they were also involved with the person you lost, have instead reacted to their grief by cutting everyone out, or pretending everything is fine.

 Even someone you were very close to, like a sibling, can be acting like a stranger.

 Grief is a very personal experience.
 And everyone gets through it in their own way, in their own time.

 3. Try to forgive people for senseless questions and trite advice.

 You might want to scream the next time a person asks, “How are you doing?”
 And it might seem that everyone has ‘advice‘ over what you should and shouldn’t do when it comes to grieving, even if they have never gone through it themselves.